obinexus/aerial-combat-system/README.md

 Influenced by Biafran ingenuity, Benin architecture, and Igbo systems of continuity.
 This lab embraces indigenous logic as technological wisdom—memory as defense, adaptability as survival.

+---

+### Neurodivergent Problem Logic – A Layered Model of Access

+In typical systems:

+* **Standard user logic** goes **A → B → C** — input, process, output.
+* Problem solved, straightforward.

+In neurodivergent logic:

+* Path may go **A → B → A → B → A** — looping due to mismatch with the system’s expectations.
+* Then an attempt is made to brute-force it **A → C** — skipping expected logic steps to find relief or function.
+* Then re-routing again **A → → C**, via alternative cognition or sensory feature paths—like visual cues, symbol keys, audio tones—essential accessibility layers that aren't luxury, but survival.

+This is like approaching a vending machine with no color keys, no text, no affordances.
+If you're not autistic or ADHD, you see a row of snacks.
+If you are, you see a logic wall—unless someone took time to embed features that let your mind map it.

+In OBINexus, these cognitive routes aren't dismissed—they're mapped, honored, and built into how protocol gates behave.
+The ecosystem isn't one solution for all—it’s a living web of layered access, because **everyone deserves an entry point**.

+---

 ### OBINexus Tactical Defense Assembly (TDA) – Division Charter

 **Branch Title**: Ọrụ Ichekwa Ncheta (Defense of Memory & Sovereignty)